dell/csm-docs/content/docs/cosidriver/features/objectscale.md

 > ⚠ **WARNING:** this field is case sensitive, and the bucket deletion will fail if policy is not set exactly to *Delete* or *Retain*.

 `deletionPolicy` in `BucketClass` resource is used to specify how COSI should handle deletion of the bucket.
 There are two possible values:
-- **Retain**: Indicates that the bucket should not be deleted from the Object Storage Platform (OSP), it means that the underlying bucket is not cleaned up when the `Bucket` object is deleted.
-It makes the bucket unreachable from k8s level.
+- **Retain**: Indicates that the bucket should not be deleted from the object store.
+The underlying bucket is not cleaned up when the Bucket object is deleted.
+With this option, the bucket is unreachable from Kubernetes level.
-- **Delete**: Indicates that the bucket should be permanently deleted from the Object Storage Platform (OSP) once all the workloads accessing this bucket are done, it means that the underlying bucket is cleaned up when the Bucket object is deleted.
+- **Delete**: Indicates that the bucket should be permanently deleted from the object store once all the workloads accessing this bucket are done.
+The underlying bucket is cleaned up when the Bucket object is deleted.

 #### `emptyBucket`

 `emptyBucket` field is set in config YAML file passed to the chart during COSI driver installation.
 If it is set to `true`, then the bucket will be emptied before deletion.
-If it is set to `false`, then ObjectScale will not be able to delete not empty bucket and return error.
+If it is set to `false`, then ObjectScale cannot delete the bucket since it is not empty, and it will return an error.

 `emptyBucket` has no effect when Deletion Policy is set to `Retain`.